zlogic/vogon-nj/README.md

 You should set `ALLOW_REGISTRATION` to `false` only after registering yourself.

-There's a `worker` dyno which performs regular maintenance tasks such as cleaning up unreachable database entries and recalculating account balances.
+To periodically perform regular maintenance tasks such as cleaning up unreachable database entries and recalculating account balances:

-It's completely optional and disabled by default, but may be helpful to automatically detect and fix problems.
+Set the `RUN_MAINTENANCE_HOURS_INTERVAL` variable to the interval (in hours) for performing maintenance (e.g. `24`).
+Note that this task may take a significant time and will likely update ALL data in the database.

+Set the `TOKEN_EXPIRES_DAYS` variable to the number of days before authorization expires and the user has to re-login (e.g. `14`);

 ## How to run the Docker image